MuhammadRazi99/Portfolio/README.md

-This is the portfoloi website build on Django as a backend and React as a frontend.
-It has also a sql database.
+This is the portfolio website of Muhammad Razi Ur Rehman.
+It is build on the following stack:
+- Django as a Backend
+- React as a Frontend
+- Sqlite as a Database